armthethinker/personal-site/projects/what-if-conference-book.md

 {% include p-section.html
    content="
-We were honored to be sponsored by Quirky; littleBits; Schlafly Beer; the Reagional Economic Development Inc. for Columbia, MO; the SociaLIGHT Conference; Callaway Bank; Columbia Business Times; and others."
+We were honored to be sponsored by Quirky; littleBits; Schlafly Beer; the Regional Economic Development Inc. for Columbia, MO; the SociaLIGHT Conference; Callaway Bank; Columbia Business Times; and others."
 %}